imrovn/codebro/README.md

 bun run start --mode coder --provider openai
 ```

+### Wide range support LLM providers

+Codebro is currently support multiple LLM such as Azure OpenAI, OpenAI, Openrouter, Gemini or even Local LLM like LM
+studio or Ollama as long as their model support chat completion

+See [Configuration](#configuration) for more detail and system environment needed to start using.

 ### Interactive Commands

 - Type your coding query or task (e.g., "Create a REST API in TypeScript").